alxhoff/rpi_deepthings_setup/README.md

 # Results

 The DeepThings library was modified such that results from each test are appended to a file appearing on the data source edge node called `result_times.txt`.
 The format of the output results is the time of the test (in milliseconds) followed by the edge device count used and if fusion was skipped or not.
 See [this](https://github.com/alxhoff/DeepThings/commit/543b28a368fc15f20ceea5273d40e26bd3e6afd1) commit.
+If using [`run_demo_set`](run_demo_set.sh) then the final results are pulled into this directory with the format `results${DEVICE_COUNT}_devs_${TEST_COUNT}_tests.txt`.